OPG Supports the United Nations Sustainable Development Goals

 • In 2014, we stopped burning coal to generate electricity and embarked on a company-wide mission to create low-cost, low-carbon electricity for Ontario.
 Today, we have some of the lowest-carbon electricity not just in North America, but in the world, which reflects our diverse mix of generating assets and our record of innovation and successful delivery of projects on time and on budget.

-• OPG prioritizes providing cost-competitive power by routinely reinvesting in the efficiency of our generating assets, some of which have been creating power for many decades, and by working diligently to keep operating costs low.
+• OPG prioritizes providing affordable power at competitive rates by routinely reinvesting in the efficiency of our generating assets, some of which have been creating power for many decades, and by working diligently to keep operating costs low.
 OPG helps moderate Ontario’s electricity rates by providing power that costs less than other generators.

 • We’re also the only rate-regulated electricity generator in the province.
 In practice, this means that rates for most of our generating assets are set through public hearings with the Ontario Energy Board (OEB).
 As mandated by the OEB Act, these rate application proceedings are conducted in an open and transparent manner and OPG’s application documents are publicly disclosed on our website.